Custom Metal Fabrication

 Cost of Custom Metal Fabrication Products

-Many businesses require custom fabrication solutions for a wide variety of applications.
+Many businesses who contact Swanton Welding require custom fabrication solutions for a wide variety of applications.
 As each product is made specifically to match your needs, it is natural to ask yourself what you will pay for these services.

 The size of the custom metal fabrication project that you need to be completed will have a great influence on the overall cost as larger products will use more labor and materials.

 The metal used for custom fabrication will affect the price too.
 Metals that are commonly utilized include aluminum and stainless steel.

 Types of Processes